 – From the Iron Bridge, take the footpath off of the bridge and past the Iron Works flat block.

-– From Trent Gate, by turning in o Dove Close from Severn Drive, going to the left and following the footpath onto the field.
+– From Trent Gate, by turning into Dove Close from Severn Drive, going to the left and following the footpath onto the field.

-Please note that for safety reasons Dove Gate is CLOSED to pedestrians whilst we get the parade onsite.
+Please note that for safety reasons Dove Gate is CLOSED to pedestrians while we get the parade onsite.